 - They never recommend how to improve things.

 Unfortunately for many small business owners, they have taken on a tax agent rather than an accountant.
-Tax agents are always looking back, processing information necessary to complete a tax return.
-Accountants on the other hand, in addition to the numbers crunching, are also looking forward and assisting their clients manage the tax and financial side of their business.
+Tax agents are always looking back reactively, processing information necessary to complete a tax return.
+Accountants on the other hand, in addition to the number crunching, are also looking forward and assisting their clients manage the tax and financial side of their business.

 The concern you have about how to change accountants is a common one.
 Too often people believe that their tax and financial matters are so complicated that it would be hard for another accountant to take over their affairs.
 Nothing could be further than the truth.